 Atlantis is a legendary "lost" island subcontinent often idealized as an advanced, utopian society holding wisdom that could bring world peace.
-The idea of Atlantis has captivated dreamers, occultists, and New Agers for generations.
+The idea of Atlantis has captivated dreamers, occultists and New Agers for generations.

 Unlike many legends whose origins have been lost in the mists of time, we know exactly when and where the story of Atlantis first appeared.
-The story was first told in two of Plato's dialogues, the Timaeus and the Critias, written about 330 B.C.
+The story was first told in two of Plato's dialogues, the "Timaeus" and the "Critias," written about 330 B.C.

-Though today Atlantis is often conceived of as a peaceful utopia, the Atlantis that Plato described in his fable was very different.
-In his book Frauds, Myths and Mysteries: Science and Pseudoscience in Archaeology, professor of archaeology Ken Feder summarizes the story: "a technologically sophisticated but morally bankrupt evil empire — Atlantis — attempts world domination by force.
-The only thing standing in its way is a relatively small group of spiritually pure, morally principled, and incorruptible people — the ancient Athenians.
+Though today Atlantis is often thought of as a peaceful utopia, the Atlantis that Plato described in his fable was very different.
+In his book "Frauds, Myths and Mysteries: Science and Pseudoscience in Archaeology" (McGraw-Hill, 2013) professor of archaeology Ken Feder summarizes the story: "A technologically sophisticated but morally bankrupt evil empire — Atlantis — attempts world domination by force.
+The only thing standing in its way is a relatively small group of spiritually pure, morally principled and incorruptible people — the ancient Athenians.
 Overcoming overwhelming odds ... the Athenians are able to defeat their far more powerful adversary simply through the force of their spirit.
 Sound familiar?
-Plato's Atlantean dialogues are essentially an ancient Greek version of Star Wars."
+Plato's Atlantean dialogues are essentially an ancient Greek version of 'Star Wars.'"

-It's clear that Plato made up Atlantis as a plot device for his stories because there no other records of it anywhere else in the world.
+As propaganda, the Atlantis legend is more about the heroic Athens than a sunken civilization; if Atlantis really existed today and was found, its residents would probably try to kill and enslave us all.
+It's clear that Plato made up Atlantis as a plot device for his stories because there are no other records of it anywhere else in the world.
 There are many extant Greek texts; surely someone else would have also mentioned, at least in passing, such a remarkable place.
 There is simply no evidence from any source that the legends about Atlantis existed before Plato wrote about it.

 The 'lost' continent

-Plato, however, is crystal clear about where Atlantis is: "For the ocean there was at that time navigable; for in front of the mouth which you Greeks call, as you say, 'the pillars of Heracles,' (i.e., Hercules) there lay an island which was larger than Libya and Asia together."
-In other word it lies in the Atlantic Ocean beyond "the pillars of Hercules" (i.e., the Straits of Gibraltar, at the mouth of the Mediterranean).
+Plato, however, is crystal clear about where his Atlantis is: "For the ocean there was at that time navigable; for in front of the mouth which you Greeks call, as you say, 'the pillars of Heracles,' (i.e., Hercules) there lay an island which was larger than Libya and Asia together."
+In other words, it lies in the Atlantic Ocean beyond "the pillars of Hercules" (i.e., the Strait of Gibraltar, at the mouth of the Mediterranean).
 Yet it has never been found in the Atlantic, or anywhere else.

-No trace of Atlantis has ever been found despite advances in oceanography and ocean floor mapping in past decades.
-For nearly two millennia readers could be forgiven for suspecting that the vast depths might somehow hide a sunken city or continent.
-Though there remains much mystery at the bottom of the world's oceans, it is inconceivable that the world's oceanographers, submariners, and deep-sea probes have some how missed a landmass "larger than Libya and Asia together."
+No trace of Atlantis has ever been found, despite advances in oceanography and ocean floor mapping in past decades.
+For nearly two millennia, readers could be forgiven for suspecting that the vast depths might somehow hide a sunken city or continent.
+Though there remains much mystery at the bottom of the world's oceans, it is inconceivable that the world's oceanographers, submariners and deep-sea probes have somehow missed a landmass "larger than Libya and Asia together."

 Myth from misinterpretation

 The only way to make a mystery out of Atlantis (and to assume that it was once a real place) is to ignore its obvious origins as a moral fable and to change the details of Plato's story, claiming that he took license with the truth, either out of error or intent to deceive.
-With the addition, omission, or misinterpretation of various details in Plato's work, nearly any proposed location can be made to "fit" his description.
+With the addition, omission or misinterpretation of various details in Plato's work, nearly any proposed location can be made to "fit" his description.

-Yet as writer L. Sprague de Camp noted in his book Lost Continents, "You cannot change all the details of Plato's story and still claim to have Plato's story.
+Science and science-fiction writer L. Sprague de Camp thoroughly discredited the Atlantis story in his 1970 book, "Lost Continents: The Atlantis Theme in History, Science, and Literature," noting that "you cannot change all the details of Plato's story and still claim to have Plato's story.
 That is like saying the legendary King Arthur is 'really' Cleopatra; all you have to do is to change Cleopatra's sex, nationality, period, temperament, moral character, and other details, and the resemblance becomes obvious."

 The Atlantis legend has been kept alive, fueled by the public's imagination and fascination with the idea of a hidden, long-lost utopia.
 Yet the "lost city of Atlantis" was never lost; it is where it always was: in Plato's books.